Friday, June 12, 2026

 Spaced Repetition for Chess: Why It's the Most Effective Way to Learn Openings

-Around two-thirds of new knowledge fades within 24 hours, as Ebbinghaus first described in the forgetting curve.
-That is why a line you drilled yesterday, like a key Sicilian Dragon trap, can vanish on move three during a rated game.
-Spaced repetition is simple: schedule reviews just before you forget.
-You will retain far more moves and plans in less time, and your preparation will survive tournament pressure instead of collapsing at the first fork.
-For a step-by-step guide to putting this into practice, try our FSRS-powered spaced-repetition trainer.
-And if you want the broader framework, how spaced repetition fits alongside planning, game imports, and real-game feedback, read How to Build a Chess Opening Repertoire That Actually Sticks.
+Around two-thirds of new knowledge fades within 24 hours, as Hermann Ebbinghaus first described in 1885 in his work on the forgetting curve.
+That is why a line you drilled yesterday can vanish on move three during a rated game.
+Spaced repetition fixes this by scheduling reviews just before you forget, so your preparation survives tournament pressure instead of collapsing at the first fork.

 TL;DR: Spaced repetition schedules chess opening reviews at expanding intervals, catching each line just before you forget it.
-Modern algorithms like FSRS adapt to your individual memory, significantly cutting study time versus blocked re-reading while improving recall under rated-game pressure.
+Modern algorithms like FSRS adapt to your individual memory.
+Retrieval-practice research, summarised in the Wikipedia overview of the spacing effect, links spaced retrieval to stronger long-term recall than passive re-reading.

 How Spaced Repetition Strengthens Opening Memory